 Maybe you can’t sell your book on social media, but you can certainly use social media as a tool to help you sell your book.

-These days social media is the best platform to promote something and make it go viral, so the publishing industry is not an exception.
+These days online platforms are the best place to promote something and make it go viral, so the publishing industry is not an exception.

 It’s never too much to share quotes and snippets from your book, that many people relate to.
 Although, it’s necessary to not give out the main points of your book, and spoil the whole story for everyone.

-Short texts have the power to attract more social media users than long paragraphs do.
+Short texts have the power to attract more users than long paragraphs do.
 Combined with the right design and visuals, your shared quotes and snippets will definitely lead people to your book.
+You can do this with the help of both offline software and online graphic maker tools.

-Using specific hashtags to grow the number of your reach has become a common practice on social media as well.
-Instagram, for instance, allows you to see the most used hashtags, so make sure to choose the ones that have millions of posts with it, because those are the ones that are getting the most action.
+Using specific hashtags to grow the number of your reach during your book promotion, has become a common practice on social media as well.
+Instagram, for instance, allows you to see the most used hashtags, so know which hashtags to use to your advantage.
+This means you need to make sure to choose the ones that have millions of posts because those are the hashtags that are getting the most action.

-By posting announcements, sneak peeks or cover reveals on your social media accounts, you are boosting the number of its sales and preparing some base for your book community.
-And if you put up an ad or two on Facebook, Instagram, or any other social media platform, it will surely reach many booklovers, once you determine the range of your targeting audience right.
+By posting announcements, sneak peeks or cover reveals on your social media accounts, you are boosting the number of its sales and preparing some base for your reading community.
+And if you put up an ad or two on your Facebook page, Instagram, or any other social media platform, it will surely reach many booklovers, once you determine the range of your targeting audience right.

 Having a website or a blog is going to be one of your most awesome marketing tools, because here, the one in control of its look, content, and ads, is you.
 You will be able to share everything related to your books on your own platform.